Behaviour

 • Wearing school uniform

-• In anyway identifiable as a member of the All Saints school community
+• Identifiable as a member of the All Saints community